kanimalathi50-jpg/marketing/README.md

 # 🛍️ Product Catalog with Filters

-A simple and responsive **Product Catalog** web app where users can browse and filter products by category, price, or name.
-Built using **HTML, CSS, and JavaScript**.
+## 📖 Overview

----
+The Product Catalog with Filters is a simple web app that lets users browse and filter products easily using categories.
+Built with HTML, CSS, and JavaScript for a clean and responsive design.

 ## 💡 Features